 PassRight Makes It Easier

 It can take up to six months from the time you first send in your application to the moment you actually receive your O-1 Visa.
 However, the most important part of the process is gathering all the evidence and documentation you will need in order to qualify.
 Whether you are just starting to think about applying for an O-1 Visa or you think you have everything you need and are ready to submit your petition today, it is never too early or too late to contact PassRight.
-From helping you gather all your information, to providing a call service on how to find evidence for an O-1 Visa, to checking and ensuring your application is completed correctly and all errors are resolved, PassRight’s team of patient and caring lawyers will always be on your side.
+From helping you gather all your information, to providing a call service on how to find evidence for an O-1 Visa, to checking and ensuring your application is completed correctly and all errors are resolved, PassRight’s team of patient and caring people will always be on your side.

 So, if you are ready, get started today, and you’ll see that PassRight makes it easier and safer than ever to give your O-1 Visa application its best chance for success.